the-nick-of-time/dndice/docs/libraries.rst

 This module is for a few helpful decorators, which have probably been implemented elsewhere already.

-.. automodule:: rolling.lib.helpers
+.. automodule:: dndice.lib.helpers
     :members:

 ``tokenizer``
 -------------

-.. automodule:: rolling.lib.tokenizer
+.. automodule:: dndice.lib.tokenizer
     :members: